 What it’s like to be an Actor in Sydney

-Many of our readers are early career actors still finding their feet in this crazy industry.
-It can be tough to know where to base yourself as an actor in Australia, so we thought it would be a good idea to give you a sense of what it’s like to be an actor in Sydney.
-We will hopefully be adding similar articles in the other major Aussie cities soon.
+Many of our readers are early career actors finding their feet in this crazy industry.
+During this time, it can be tough to know where to base yourself as an actor in Australia, so we thought it would be a good idea to give you a sense of what it’s like to be an actor in Sydney.
+We will be adding similar articles in the other major Aussie cities soon.

 Choosing to be an actor is different to choosing to be a lawyer, dentist, or park ranger.
-When you choose acting, you choose a career, and a lifestyle.
+When you choose acting, you choose a career, as well as a lifestyle.
 So, let’s take a practical look at what it’s like to be an actor in Sydney.

 The two most popular accommodation options in Sydney are living with your parents or renting.
-I only know two actors in Sydney that own their own home; It’s super expensive and it’s really hard to get a loan when you’re working a casual job.
+I only know two actors in Sydney that own their own home; it’s a super expensive property market in Sydney.
+It’s also really hard to get a mortgage, and pay it off, when you’re working a casual job.
 If you’re not keen on the idea of living at home, here’s a little breakdown of the rental market.

-A well located studio apartment, close to a supermarket and public transport, will set you back about $300 – $450 per week.
+A well located studio apartment, close to a supermarkets and public transport, will set you back about $300 – $450 per week.

 A bedroom in a reasonable share house with 2-3 other people will cost around $220 – $280 per week.